Xinck7/Grocery-Helper/notes.md

 # Frontend Design ideas
 - IMPORTANT User feedback on how to improve!
+    - send email/ prompt an 'alert' bell section asking if they liked it?
+    - maybe have a star rating on the feature right at the bottom and collect metrics on user/how often pressed
 - navbar with the pages (purple/black dark theme?)
 - Mobile have the menu hidden in hamburger stack
 - desktop have it displayed normally as a banner design